Business Banking Secured Loan T&Cs

 - The proposed drawdown amount, which needs to be more than £25,000 (or the remaining loan amount, if that’s less than £25,000);

-- The account you’d like us to transfer the funds into; and
+- The account you’d like us to transfer the funds into, which must be an account in your name or your solicitor’s account; and

 - Any other information specified or requested in your loan agreement.

-Once we have all the relevant information and we’re satisfied with it, we’ll transfer the drawdown to you and confirm that your request’s been completed.
+Once we have all the relevant information and we’re satisfied with it, we’ll transfer the drawdown to you and confirm that your request has been completed.